-(7) $$\operatorname{plim} \widehat{\rho} = \rho \frac{\lambda{0t} \sigma{0y}^2}{\lambda{0t}^2 \sigma{0y}^2 + \sigma{0w}^2} = \rho \theta_t.$$

-$\theta_t$ partly contains the classical attenuation bias $\phi_T$ stemming from the transitory component of the fathers' earnings.
-But in addition, $\theta_t$ contains the life-cycle bias stemming from the permanent component, with the inconsistency varying across fathers' age.
+(6) plim $$\hat{\rho} = \rho \frac{\lambda{0t} \sigma{0y}^2}{\lambda{0t}^2 \sigma{0y}^2 + \sigma{0w}^2} = \rho \theta_t.$$ θ_t partly contains the classical attenuation bias φ_T stemming from the transitory component of the fathers' earnings.
+But in addition, θ_t contains the life-cycle bias stemming from the permanent component, with the inconsistency varying across fathers' age.
 The size and direction of the total bias (attenuation plus life-cycle) becomes quite involved; in fact, it may change character from attenuation (negative) to amplification (positive), as demonstrated by Haider and Solon (2006).

-Finally, the fathers' position in the life cycle may also influence on the attenuation factor, $\phi_T$ .
-Mazumder (2001) and Baker and Solon (2003) both argue that the variance of the transitory innovation, $\sigma{w0}^2$ , follows a U-shaped pattern over the life-cycle, with smallest values around the age of 40.
-Before and - particularly - after this period in life the variance typically appears to be considerably higher.
-However, Grawe (2006) concludes that the evidence appears to support the hypothesis that life-cycle bias and not growing attenuation bias causes the relationship between father's age and estimated IGE.
+Finally, the fathers' position in the life cycle may also influence the attenuation factor, φ_T .
+Mazumder (2001) and Baker and Solon (2003) both argue that the variance of the transitory innovation, σ{w0}^2 , follows a U-shaped pattern over the life cycle, with smallest values around the age of 45.
+Before and-particularly-after this period in life, the variance typically appears to be considerably higher.
+However, Grawe (2006) concludes that the evidence appears to support the hypothesis that life-cycle bias and not growing attenuation bias causes the relationship between fathers' age and estimated IGE.

-In this study we start with the intention of correcting the potential bias stemming from persistency in the transitory earnings shocks.
-To isolate this form of attenuation bias we need some sort of control for the potential bias stemming from the life-cycle variation in the permanent earnings.
-For this task our estimation procedure is as follows: First, we follow the estimates of Haider and Solon's (2006) and Böhlmark and Lindquist's (2006) regarding the periods of the children's and fathers life where the $\lambda_t$ 's are closest to one.
-In our benchmark case we condition on the period in life where $\lambda_t$ allegedly is (close to) one.
+In this study we start with the intention of correcting the potential bias stemming from persistence in the transitory earnings shocks.
+To isolate this form of attenuation bias, we need some sort of control for the potential bias stemming from the life-cycle variation in the permanent earnings.
+For this task our estimation procedure is as follows.7 First, we follow the estimates of Haider and Solon's (2006) and Böhlmark and Lindquist's (2006) regarding the periods of children's and fathers' lives where the λ_t s are closest to one.8 In our benchmark case we condition on the period in life where λ_t allegedly is (close to) one.
 Any remaining bias in the IGE is then interpreted as attenuation bias.
-Like Mazumder (2005) the test procedure for investigating whether attenuation bias arises due to persistence in the transitory earnings component implies successively extending the length of the period for which the fathers' earnings are observed.
+Like Mazumder (2005), the test procedure for investigating whether attenuation bias arises due to persistence in the transitory earnings component implies successively extending the length of the period for which the fathers' earnings are observed.
 But unlike Mazumder we explicitly pay attention to the possible confounding life-cycle effect.

-See Section 4 in Grawe (2006) for a discussion of alternative procedure(s).
+7 See Section 4 in Grawe (2006) for a discussion of alternative procedure(s).